RAG: What YOU Need to Know to Apply AI at Work

 These can be open-source LLMs like Llama or closed-source like GPT4.
 If you need help finding a model, check out the Hugging Face repository.

-Finally, you’ll set up pipelines that retrieve relevant documents, and then pass them to the generative model to generate responses.
+Finally, you’ll set up pipelines that retrieve relevant documents, and then pass them to the generative model to generate relevant responses back.

 RAG in Various Industries: Inspiration for Your Use